microsoft/gather/README.md

 This requires npm version 4 or later, and was tested most recently with Node v9.5.0.

+Before submitting a pull request, format the code files by running `jlpm run format:all`.

 ### Testing the extension

 The tests assume you have Google Chrome installed on your